 An Explanation of the Operation of a Legal Reserve Life Insurance Company, underwriters of Annuities.

 Through devastating world wars, financial recessions and depressions, sweeping epidemics, earthquakes and fires, inflation and deflation, the life insurance industry has protected people to a degree unmatched by any type of financial institution in the history of the world.
+Today the life insurance industry provides more than a trillion dollars of death protection to American consumers.

 The financial reliability of the life insurance industry, even in times of financial panic, was demonstrated convincingly during the Great Depression of 1929-38 when some 9,000 banks suspended operations while 99% of all life insurance in force continued unaffected.
 Reinsurance, acquisitions, and mergers protected virtually all policyowners in the affected companies against personal loss.